 Our inheritance tax solicitors will help you to maximise the amount you leave to your family and loved ones by advising you on the most tax efficient options available to you.

 We have a large and experienced team of inheritance tax planning solicitors, working under five partners, who specialise in Wills and Estate planning.
-We provide advice nationally via our offices in London, Watford, Bristol and Birmingham.
+We provide expert advice nationally via our offices in London, Watford, Bristol and Birmingham.

 You should seek legal advice if you: